Lines now open

 Whatever you can manage at the time is still progress and will help build your confidence back.
 You’ll be able to see how these little tasks have added up and got you a lot closer to your goal.

-Revision Techniques
+Revision techniques

-When revising we suggest you look at a range of different techniques to improve your retention of knowledge.
+When revising, we suggest you look at a range of different techniques to improve your retention of knowledge.
 The more varied your revision is, the more engaged you’ll be with your learning.

-When revising try to include the following:
+When revising for your GCSEs, try to include the following:

 • Flash cards